satori-chatbots/user-simulator/README.md

   - change language: the user will change the language in the middle of a conversation.
 This should be defined as a list of languages inside the parameter, as shown in the example above.
   - make spelling mistakes: the user will make typos and spelling mistakes during the conversation
-  - single question: the user makes only one query per interaction from "ask_about" field.
+  - single question: the user makes only one query per interaction from "goals" field.
-  - all questions: the user asks everything inside the "ask_about" field in one interaction.
+  - all questions: the user asks everything inside the "goals" field in one interaction.
   - random: this options allows to create a list inside of it with any of the interaction styles mentioned above.
 Then, it selects a random amount of interaction styles to apply to the conversation.
 Here's an example on how to apply this interaction style:
     ```